kickaha2019/articles/Computing/Issues/mysql_catalina.md

----
-title: Running MySQL on Catalina
+@title		Running MySQL on Catalina
----
+@markdown
 MySQL 5 didn't start up from the preference pane so installed MySQL 8.

 MySQL 8 didn't appear as a preference pane so had to remove